GlaucusJoseph/joseph-porfolio/README.md

+To this day this is more like a playground to test CSS and not a real porfolio.
+This will be probably be my portfolio in the future, tho.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.